Why PLCs Are the Highest-Value Target in OT

 Vendor-Specific Considerations

 Siemens S7 Family: The S7-300/400 generation has minimal native security capabilities and should be compensated with strict network isolation and logic integrity monitoring.
-S7-1200 and S7-1500 offer substantially better security capabilities — enable access protection, TLS for HMI connections, and know-how protection on all new deployments.
-Siemens SINEMA Network Manager provides centralized PLC security posture visibility across S7 deployments.
+S7-1200 and S7-1500 offer substantially better security capabilities, and all new deployments should have access protection, TLS for HMI connections, and know-how protection enabled.

-Rockwell Automation (Allen-Bradley): ControlLogix and CompactLogix controllers have improved significantly in recent ControlLogix 5580 and CompactLogix 5380 generations.
+Rockwell Automation (Allen-Bradley): ControlLogix and CompactLogix controllers have improved significantly in recent generations.
 CIP Security with DTLS provides authentication and encryption for controller connections when both the controller and the connecting device support it.
-For older platforms (ControlLogix 5570, MicroLogix), compensating network controls are the primary defense.
-FactoryTalk AssetCentre provides change detection and backup capabilities.
+For older platforms, compensating network controls are the primary defense.

-Schneider Electric (Modicon): The M340 and Premium platforms have limited native security.
-The M580 generation introduced Ethernet security features including access control lists and secure communication modes.
-PIPEDREAM specifically targeted M340/M580 — all organizations running these controllers should review whether the relevant firmware mitigations have been applied.
+Schneider Electric (Modicon): The M580 generation introduced Ethernet security features including access control lists and secure communication modes.
+PIPEDREAM specifically targeted M340/M580 controllers, and all organizations running these should review whether the relevant firmware mitigations have been applied.

 Emerson (DeltaV, PACSystem): DeltaV Mark Plus controllers include enhanced authentication and encryption capabilities in newer releases.
 Consult Emerson's security documentation for your specific release and apply available hardening configurations.